SHAIMA-HAQUE/Heart-disease-prediction-using-ML/README.md

 <li>Decision Tree       : got 90% accuracy</li>
 <li>Random Forest       : got 94% accuracy</li>
 <hr>
-<b> As using the Random forest we got the heighest accuracy ,we had used this trained model in our web app </b>
+<b> As using the Random forest we got the highest accuracy ,we had used this trained model in our web app </b>
 <hr>

   <h2><b>I hope you like our application do it a try and raise a issue if anything is not proper </b></h2>